 Raising Awareness on Human Rights

-Moreover, GC communicates and educates about human rights to suppliers at the annual Supplier Conference to ensure that the company’s suppliers is aware, understand and is alerted about human rights within the organization.
-For instance, human rights policy, human rights due diligence, human rights risk activities, the number of sites where has mitigation measures, human rights issues that related to vulnerable groups, such as children, community, migrant workers, safety working rights, rights to join the trade union or employee welfare committee to prevent risks and mitigate impacts on human rights which may occur with suppliers.
+Moreover, GC communicates and educates about human rights to suppliers at the annual Supplier Conference to ensure that the company’s suppliers is aware, respect and is alerted about human rights within the organization.
+For instance, human rights policy, human rights due diligence, human rights risk activities, the number of sites where has mitigation measures, human rights issues that related to vulnerable groups, such as children, communities, migrant workers, safe working conditions, and the right to join trade unions or employee welfare committees, in order to prevent risks and mitigate human rights impacts that may occur with suppliers.